atrifat/text-embedding-api/README.md

 - **Hugging Face Transformers Integration**: Supports various pre-trained transformer models for generating embeddings.
 - **Model and Embeddings Caching**: Includes in-memory caches for loaded models, tokenizers, and generated embeddings to help improve response times.
 - **Batch Processing**: Processes multiple text inputs in configurable batches.
-- **OpenAI API Compatibility**: The `/v1/embeddings` endpoint is designed to be compatible with the OpenAI Embeddings API.
+- **OpenAI and Ollama API Compatibility**: The `/v1/embeddings` endpoint is compatible with the OpenAI Embeddings API, and the `/api/embed` endpoint is compatible with the Ollama Embeddings API.

 ## Architecture Overview